 Also, ask yourself whether a leaning ladder is really the right tool for the job: if you're going to be working at height for more than 30 minutes and/or carrying out complicated tasks that will make it difficult to keep both feet and at least one hand on the ladder at all times, consider using a different height access solution (e.g. scaffolding) instead.

-See the Health & Safety Executive's Safe use of ladders and stepladders guidelines for more information.
+See the Health & Safety Executive's Using Ladders Safely guidelines for more information.

 Position your ladder at a 75-degree angle